aiden-wenzel/ENGR_100_Project_3/README.md

 ## 1.3 Install Required Packages

-Once the files have been downloaded, open the terminal in the folder where `app.py` and `requirements.txt` are.
+Once the files have been downloaded, open the terminal in the folder where `requirements.txt` is.

 Then run the following command
 `python -m pip install -r requirements.txt`.
-This command will install all the required python packages and allow you to run `app.py`.
+This command will install all the required python packages and allow you to run `main.py`.

 ## 1.4 Running the Application

-In the terminal, make sure that you are in the `app.py` directory.
-Then run `python app.py`.
-This should run the file and then open the GUI window.
+In the terminal, type `cd src`.
+After that type, `python main.py`.
+This should run the main script and open the GUI.